-So the next time I traveled, I had to do it better.
-I had to keep track of these interactions because they contradicted everything that people warned me about travel.
+So I decided that the next time I traveled, I had to do it better.
+I had to keep track of these interactions, because they contradicted everything that people warned me about travel.
 They defused the stories of how the world was dangerous, especially for women.
-They helped me get closer to the slippery answer of are humans all the same or are we different?
+They helped me get closer to the slippery answer to “are humans all the same or are we different?”

-So I turned on Garageband on my iPad and started playing around (I thank apple for making podcasting a low barrier to entry) and thought to myself, “I could make a podcast,” which if said in front of Ira Glass would give him the spins.
-(I no longer use Garageband for the audio engineers here, debating on whether or not they want to keep reading).
+So I turned on GarageBand on my iPad and started playing around (I thank Apple for lowering the barrier to podcasting) and thought to myself, “I could make a podcast,” which if said in front of Ira Glass would give him the spins.
+(For the audio engineers here debating on whether or not they want to keep reading, I no longer use GarageBand).